 Prosthetists and Orthotists design and fabricate custom orthopedic devices and provide lifelong treatment to those in need.
 Prosthetists work with those who have experienced limb loss and Orthotists work with those who have an injury or pathology requiring bracing or support.
 It is a rewarding, constantly evolving, and challenging profession.

 Using specialized assessment techniques and leading edge technology, prosthetists and orthotists create treatment plans and design devices for the unique needs of each patient.
 Our program gives students an applied understanding of pathology, biomechanics, material sciences, and anatomy and physiology, enabling them to help patients gain mobility and improve quality of life.

 - Two-year, full-time post-graduate diploma program followed by a paid, two-year clinical residency program

-- Lectures and labs at BCIT’s prosthetics and orthotics clinic
+- Instruction takes place at BCIT’s specialized prosthetics and orthotics labs

-- Small, 12-student classes provides individual support and fosters engagement
+- Small, 14-student classes provides individual support and fosters engagement

-- Two clinical practicum experiences, which you can do internationally or in your community
+- Two clinical practicum experiences, which can be completed across Canada

 Our program offers the hands-on learning for which BCIT is renown.
 Visit Program Details to learn more about our Prosthetics and Orthotics program.